 - Chase Student Checking and Other Chase Student Accounts

 The Chase student accounts are quality checking account for students that offer a number of important features for high schoolers and college-aged people.

 Chase offers a Chase student checking account both for high school and college students.
 In both cases, there is a $6 dollar monthly maintenance fee that can easily be waived if you set up a direct deposit with the account.

 Image source: Pexels

 Chase student accounts also offer free account alerts, a number of useful mobile banking features, and free online bill pay.
-A clear and simple guide to the Chase student checking can be found here.

 - TD Bank Student Account and TD Bank Student Checking